 All students must complete a capstone project in their senior year.
 This year-long course partners small groups of students with local businesses to create a software program or application desired by the business.

-You can view the recommended sequence of courses on the course catalog.
-Students who are pursuing a degree in computer science and engineering as a second major should view the specific course requirements for that track.
+You can view the recommended sequence of courses on the Course Catalog.
 Please note that requirements and course offerings may change, and you should consult with your academic advisor to develop a course schedule that meets your individual needs.